Syntoxr/ShoppingList-FE/README.md

 A simple selfhosted shopping list

-> ## ⚠️ This is still in development and a few cool functions are comming soon - hofepully.
+> ## ⚠️ This is still in development and a few cool functions are comming soon - hopefully.

 ## Demo